The Student Services Team provides ongoing support and advice to assist students achieve personal excellence within a

 The aim is to create and support a positive school culture through pastoral care and involvement in school initiatives.

 Now retired - Charlie's role was to provide emotional support to reduce stress and anxiety, encourage students to build a connection with the school and help develop a sense of

 responsibility in caring for an animal.

 This initiative was the first of its kind, as Charlie originally undertook two years of training at Guide Dogs WA to become a working Guide Dog.

 Guide Dog WA's comprehensive assessment process identified that Charlie's skills best suited the role of an Animal-Assisted Therapy Dog.

 During his time at our school, Charlie proved to be an incredible help with students' overall health and happiness.

-The School Psychologist at Bunbury Senior High School is Cindy van der Wal.
+Students can access the services of School Psychologist at Bunbury Senior High School.
 Students can make an appointment by visiting Student Services.

 School Psychologists are uniquely qualified members of school teams that support students' ability to learn and teachers' ability to teach.
 School Psychologists apply